mohamuhsin/whale-talk/README.md

 Note: The use of this array will be more apparent within the following steps.
 **3.** Create a variable named resultArray and set it equal to an empty array: [].
 This will serve as a place to store the vowels from the input string.

+**4.** Create a loop to iterate through each letter of the input variable text.
+In a later step, we will compare each letter with our vowels array.